goruck/all/README.md

 The ASK and Lambda test tools available in the SDK and Lambda status information from AWS Cloudwatch Logs were used extensively during development and test.

-Schematic entry was done using gEDA's Schematic Editor.
+Schematic entry and PCB layout was done using [KiCad](http://kicad-pcb.org/).

 # Bill of materials and service cost considerations
 The hardware bill of materials (BOM) total $85 and are as follows.
 This BOM is for the prototype version, the PCB version costs about the same.